conduitio-labs/conduit-connector-mysql/README.md

 | SET        | string    |
 | JSON       | string    |

+## Destination

+The MySQL destination takes a `opencdc.Record` and parses it into a valid SQL query.
+Each record is individually parsed and upserted.
+Writing in batches is [planned](https://github.com/conduitio-labs/conduit-connector-mysql/issues/63) to be implemented, which should greatly improve performance over the current implementation.

+### Upsert Behavior

+If the target table contains a column with a unique constraint (this includes PRIMARY KEY and UNIQUE indexes), records will be upserted.
+Otherwise, they will be appended.
+Support for updating tables without unique constraints is tracked [here](https://github.com/conduitio-labs/conduit-connector-mysql/issues/66).

+If the target table already contains a record with the same key, the Destination will upsert with its current received values.
+Because Keys must be unique, this can overwrite and thus potentially lose data, so keys should be assigned correctly from the Source.

+If there is no key, the record will be simply appended.

+### Multicollection mode

+(Planned to do).
+You can upvote [the following issue](https://github.com/conduitio-labs/conduit-connector-mysql/issues/13) to add more interest on getting this feature implemented sooner.

 ## Requirements and compatibility

 The connector is tested against MySQL v8.0.
 Compatibility with older versions isn't guaranteed.